mjhorvath/Mike-LDraw-Models/README.md

 * regular - the latest versions of my models in LDR and MPD format
 * renders - rendered images created using POV-Ray

+There was originally a fifth folder for what I call "superinlined" models created using the "lowest level" extraction tool in MPDCenter, but the files were too large to upload to GitHub.

 The licenses are: